EvelynCleto/Base-Architecture-for-a-.NET-Application/README.md

-# arqutetura base para uma aplicação .net
+# base architecture for a .net application